skillcadet/blog/_posts/2025-01-20-setup-autonomi-launchpad-on-linux.md

 ## Storage location

-By default, Launchpad creates the node information in ~/.local/share/autonomi This has a side-effect that running nodes as sudo/root creates the nodes in /root/.local/share which the ant user does NOT have access to, and will crash when trying to run.
+By default, Launchpad creates the node information in ~/.local/share/autonomi

+:warning: This has a side-effect that running nodes as sudo/root creates the nodes in /root/.local/share which the ant user does NOT have access to, <span style="color:red">and will crash when trying to run</span>.

 The two launchpad solutions are:
 * run launchpad as a non-root user